agalakhov/captdriver/README.md

 The code base will be kept identical for the time being; the only difference is the presence of additional documentation.

-## Status
-The driver has been recently tested at time of writing to work with a Canon Laser Shot LBP 3000.
-Success with the LBP 2900 has also been reported.
-Reports on more devices are wanted and will be much appreciated.
-@agalakhov has pretty much nailed it with the CAPT data stream format and control routines, but more work is needed before captdriver can match the experience in macOS and Windows.

-The installation process is rather clumsy, but the driver is believed to have a superior chance of enabling printers to work on some operating systems such as GNU/Linux distributions (_Arch Linux_, _Alpine Linux_, _Debian_,  _Fedora_, _Ubuntu_,...).

-Some annoyances remain, such as the need to restart printers after **every** job to continue with the next, and generally inferior performance to that experienced in macOS and Windows.

 ## Installation and Setup
 This software must be manually installed.
 Please refer to Mounaiban's